If you are like most city-dwelling investors, you probably don't think much about farms, much less the investing potential of agriculture.

-Farmland has historically high returns, and you can invest in agricultural land with or without purchasing a farm outright.
-Read on to learn more about how to invest in farmland and discover if this is the right investment for you.
+Yet farmland has historically returned high yields – especially during times of high inflation (like the recent post-pandemic period).
+Better still – now you can invest in agricultural land with or without purchasing a farm outright.
+Discover all you need to know about investing in agricultural land and if this asset class is right for you.

-Farmland has historically seen stable growth.
-In the past 20 years in the U.S., farmland has seen average annual returns of 11% – 12%.
-If we look at this in contrast to real estate, which has seen a growth of less than 9%, farmland seems to be an attractive long-term investment.
+Farmland has been crushing it in the 21st century.
+Over the past two decades, American farmland has delivered annual returns of 11% – 12%.
+Compare this to real estate, which has seen a growth of less than 9%, and farmland suddenly becomes much more attractive.

 Supply and demand are also a factor.
 Why?
 There is only so much available farmland.
 When there is a limited supply of something, the need for it increases.